RL unknotter, hard unknots and unknotting number: Crossing change search for composite knots

 Starting from a fixed base diagram $D_0$ of $K$ (for instance the standard PD from a table), we generate more complicated diagrams of the same knot type by inserting random diagrammatic complexity via Reidemeister moves and related local modifications that preserve the knot type.
 We refer to this as \emph{inflation}.
 Operationally, inflation is implemented as a bounded-length random walk in our move set (\autoref{subsec:moves}), producing a diagram $D$ with larger crossing number but still representing $K$.

 \begin{enumerate}[label=(\Alph*)]

-\item \textit{Crossing-change search (diagram-level witnesses).} Given a diagram $D$, after applying a prescribed number $m$ of crossing changes at selected crossings, we run the unknotter as a simplifier for a fixed budget $T$ and declare success if it reaches a crossing-free diagram.
-Thus, in this part of the workflow the unknotter is used as an oracle for the outcome of a candidate crossing-change pattern:
+\item \textit{Crossing change search (diagram-level witnesses).} Given a diagram $D$, after applying a prescribed number $m$ of crossing changes at selected crossings, we run the unknotter as a simplifier for a fixed budget $T$ and declare success if it reaches a crossing-free diagram.
+Thus, in this part of the workflow the unknotter is used as an oracle for the outcome of a candidate crossing change pattern:

 where $S$ is a set (or ordered list) of crossings to flip.
 As before, this is an empirical oracle: success means ``unknotted within budget $T$ under our move set'', and failure means only ``not found within this budget''.
 A success produces an explicit \emph{diagram-level witness} (inflated base PD, the flipped indices, and the simplification trajectory / best diagram encountered).